imbhargav5/rooks/README.md

 | --------- | -------- | ----------------------------------------------- | ------------- |
 | callback  | function | Callback function which needs to run on unmount | undefined     |

-# A React hook for componentWillUnmount lifecycle method.
 # @rooks/use-window-size

 ### Window size hook for React.